physimals/quantiphyse-docs/README.rst

 Quantiphyse will soon be available via the `Oxford University Innovation Software Store <https://process.innovation.ox.ac.uk/software>`_

-This documentation is based on the upcoming release version 0.4.
+This documentation is based on the latest development version

 License
 -------